-Your kitty’s tail indicates different things depending on the angle it’s lifted on and the way it’s curved.
+Your kitty’s tail indicates different things depending on the angle it’s lifted at and the way it’s curved.
 The tail position can show contentedness without purring and fear or aggression without hissing.
 In other words, the tail alone can give you a pretty good idea of what your cat is feeling and how it perceives its current surroundings.

 So, without further ado, let’s talk about the various cat tail positions and the diverse meaning behind them.

-This particular tail position can vary depending on the way your cat is stretching its tail up high, quivering it up high or even raising it up at a 90 degree angle.
+This particular tail position can vary depending on the way your cat is stretching its tail up high, quivering it up high, or even raising it up at a 90 degree angle.
 If your feline pal is holding its tail up high in a vertical position it translates as contentedness and amicability.
-This occurs when the cat is feeling safe, confident and happy.
+This occurs when the cat is feeling safe, confident, and happy.

-If your furball’s tail is raised back at a 90 degree angle it indicates that your pet is feeling uncertain, but not threatened.
+If your furball’s tail is raised back at a 90 degree angle, it indicates that your pet is feeling uncertain, but not threatened.
 This is a typical tail position for greeting newcomers into your home.

-Fortunately, if the tail is still raised up high while being hooked or curved, it means the cat feels friendly.
+Fortunately, if the tail is still raised up high while hooked or curved, it means the cat feels friendly.
 However, it is still guarded, even though it’s expecting a positive outcome from its surroundings.

-Furthermore, the hooked tail can also indicate the need to engage in a play session.
+Furthermore, the hooked tail can indicate the need to engage in a play session.
 When you spot the curved question mark, try taking a break from your current tasks to play with the cat.

-Beware of the low positioned tail!
+Beware of the low-positioned tail!
 Fear and aggression are the two most common reasons behind the low tail.
-Scratches, bites and similar attacks may occur soon if you don’t give the cat some space to calm down.
+Scratches, bites, and similar attacks may occur soon if you don’t give the cat some space to calm down.

 Moreover, some feline breeds like the Persian do tend to keep their tails positioned like this most of the time.
 Thus, if you own a Persian kitty the tail position doesn’t necessarily indicate aggression.
-Nevertheless, it’s better to be safe than sorry and to give your furball some space.
+Nevertheless, it’s better to be safe than sorry and give your furball some space.

 This particular tail position is an unmistakable indicator that the cat is feeling nervous and submissive.
-It can show that the kitty is guilty, afraid or simply stressed out.
+It can show that the kitty is guilty, afraid, or simply stressed out.

-In such cases it’s better to leave the kitty alone and to provide it with a clear escape route.
+In such cases it’s better to leave the kitty alone and provide it with a clear escape route.
 Allow it to calm down and make sure it feels safe and relaxed in its surroundings before approaching it again.

 When the cat’s tail is puffed up and bristled like a brush, just leave the room.
 Even young children are aware of the fact that they should stay away from cats with bristled tails.